OriAmir/React-Responsive-Gallery/README.md

 <b>Main features</b><br/>
 - Custom for every screen width size.
 - Dynamic properties for every screen width size.
+- Images could be selected and controlled/uncontrolled easily.
 - Simple to use.
 - Work with lightbox for image display.
 - Full typescript support.
-- Tested with React Testing Library
+- Tested with React Testing Library.
 <br/>